 “Plip, plop, splish, splash”, taunted an NPC as she begged me to help further her dubious transformation.
 “Kill me please” begged another patient of this cruel experiment.
 A Church Servant oversaw the situation from a vantage point, while deranged ones flailed about the abandoned premises.

 The real surprise, however, was after solving a puzzle and accessing a boss.
 Beyond them, in the Astral Clocktower, I saw my own prediction come true.
-Meet Lady Maria, the most well crafted boss of the game.
+Meet Lady Maria, the best-crafted boss of the game.
 A fantastic plot twist only surpassed by her superb moveset.
 This hunter means business, and holds the key to everything you have been wondering about throughout the entire game.
 Kos… or Kosm?
 You’re about to find out!

 Then…everything twisted once more.
 We had been looking to the stars, to aliens and the mysteries of the cosmos but it all comes back to earth and deep within the sea.
-The area design is intriguing and fresh, the enemies vicious, and the boss is may be the ultimate co-op experience.
+The area design is intriguing and fresh, the enemies vicious, and the last boss may be the ultimate co-op experience.

 So Is The Old Hunters Worth It?

 - Have you never played the game?
 YES – get the bundle, it’s GOTY for certain.